-These professionals are also called counselors and therapists.
+These professionals are also called counselors or therapists.
 They work with patients to develop treatment and addiction recovery plans.
-Often, they also help their patients identify underlying emotional issues that may be connected to their addiction.
+They also help their patients identify underlying emotional issues that may be connected to their addiction.

 - Median Annual Salary: $77,030